Zbigniew Herbert: 1924–1956

+Zbigniew Herbert was born on 29 October 1924 to Boleslaw Herbert and his wife Maria, Kaniak.
 Herbert's Austrian ancestor came to Galicia from Vienna around the turn of the 18th and 19th century.
-The poet's father, Bolesław (half-blooded Armenian), was a soldier in the Polish Legions during World War I and a defender of Lwów; he was a lawyer and worked as a bank manager.
-Herbert's grandfather was an English language teacher.
-Zbigniew's mother, Maria, came from the Kaniak family.
+The poet's father was a soldier in the Polish Legions during World War I and a defender of Lwów; he was a lawyer and worked as a bank manager.
+Herbert's grandmother was Armenian; his grandfather was an English language teacher.